percona/pbm-docs/docs/index.md

 ## What's in it for you?

 * Data consistency across clusters and replica sets with [every supported backup type](features/backup-types.md)
+* No notable performance nor operating degradation associated with PBM.
 * A variety of [supported storage types](details/storage-configuration.md) means no vendor lock-in
 * Open source solution with [enterprise-grade features](features/comparison.md)